 Math teachers provide students with foundational math skills they can apply to solve practical problems everyday.
 Those teaching higher-level math to more advanced high school students are quite literally preparing America’s future leaders in the fields of science, technology and engineering.

 There are approximately 1.8 million elementary school teachers instructing children in mathematics nationwide, in addition to some 225,000 middle and high school level math teachers.
-With a greater focus being placed on more rigorous, assessment-based math standards in every part of the nation, there is a tremendous need for math teachers who reflect the diversity of America’s student population to help instill and uphold these standards.

 Find Info For Your State